-Ultimate responsibility and accountability: The Country Managing Partner is the individual assigned ultimate responsibility and accountability for the System of Quality Management including evaluating and concluding on its effectiveness.
+Ultimate responsibility and accountability: The Country Managing Partner and Country Assurance Managing Partner are the individuals assigned ultimate responsibility and accountability for the System of Quality Management including evaluating and concluding on its effectiveness.

-Operational responsibility for the System of Quality Management: The Country Assurance Leader is the individual assigned operational responsibility for the System of Quality Management.
+Operational responsibility for the System of Quality Management: The Country Assurance Managing Partner and SQM Partner are the individuals assigned operational responsibility for the System of Quality Management.
 This includes overseeing the remediation process and recommending the System of Quality Management annual evaluation conclusion to the Country Managing Partner.
+The Country Assurance Managing Partner, who remains accountable, assigns a Country System of Quality Management Operational Leader to assist them in fulfilling their System of Quality Management-related responsibilities.
+A combined System of Quality Management Operational and Oversight Committee co-chaired by the Country Assurance Managing Partner and Professional Practice Director was established to oversee the operational responsibility of the System of Quality Management and operational responsibility for monitoring the System of Quality Management.